 Plus, it gives an abandoned pup a second chance at finding a home.

-Finding a Pomsky puppy
+Finding a Pomsky Puppy

+There are quite a few breeders producing Pomsky puppies.
 Some of those breeding Pomeranian Husky mixes are doing it purely for profit.

 Others are excited at the idea of being part of a movement to create a brand new breed of dog.
-They hope that the Pomsky will one day be a recognised breed in its own right.
+They hope that the Pomsky will one day be a recognized breed in its own right.

 You need to find a breeder who has only used healthy parents for your puppy.